national-data-platform/pop-documentation/README.md

    ![Step 2](./2.png)

 ## Step 3: Navigate to POPs
-3. Once logged in, locate and click on **POPs** in the sidebar or main navigation.
+3. Once logged in, locate and click on **POPs** in the sidebar or main navigation to access the NDP POP Factory.
    ![Step 3](./3.png)

 ## Step 4: Choose POP Setup